srl-labs/containerlab/docs/quickstart.md

   If you have several files and want to pick a specific one, use `--topo <path>` flag.

 In no time you will see the summary table with the deployed lab nodes.
-The table will show the node name (which equals to container name), node kind, image name and a bunch of other usefule information.
+The table will show the node name (which equals to container name), node kind, image name and a bunch of other useful information.
 You can always list the nodes of the lab with [`containerlab inspect`](cmd/inspect.md) command.

 ```
 +---+---------------------+--------------+-----------------------+---------------+---------+-----------------+----------------------+